LLNL/b-mpi3/README.md

 This will allow the use of the communicator from internals of `print() const` without the use of `const_cast`.
 This doesn't save us from the problem of using the communicator concurrently but at least it is clear in the declaration of the class.
 As a matter of fact this `mutable` attribute is exactly what marks the class a thread unsafe.
+(A mutable member without a synchronization mechanism is a red flag in itself.)
-If a single instance of the class is never used across threads there is nothing else that we need to do.
+If a single instance of the class is never used across threads *or* the program is single threaded there is nothing else that one needs to do.

 Note also that different instances of the class can also be used from different threads, since they don't share anything, nor internal data or their internal communicator.

-What if you want to make your class, that contains a communicator thread safe, at least for non mutating (const) members?
+What if you want to make your class, that contains a communicator thread-safe, at least safe for calling concurrently non mutating (`const`) members?
 For that you need to implement your own synchronization or locking mechanism.
-There is no single recipe for that, you can use a single mutex to lock access to the communicator and data or the communicator alone.
+There is no single recipe for that, you can use a single mutex to lock access for the communicator alone or both the communicator and data.

 ```cpp
 class distributed_data {